Readit News logoReadit News

 Vedor commented on Tog's Paradox votito.com/methods/togs-p... · Posted by u/adzicg

-gukov · 10 months ago
+gukov · a year ago

 Well, travelling as a group of people almost always demands having a plan, otherwise “we’ll just wander around until we find something interesting” is a hard sell to get everyone on board.